acockburn/occusim/README.md

 - `random_<random_name>_on_<name>` - An entity to turn on at the start of the event period.
 This can be anything that home assistant can turn on with its `homeassistant/turn_on` service - a light, a script or a scene.
 It is possible to have multiples of this parameter, however <name> must be unique for each one - it is easiest just to use numbers.
 - `random_<random_name>_off_<name>` - An entity to turn off at the end of the event period.
 This can be anything that home assistant can turn off with its `homeassistant/turn_off` service - a light, a script or a scene.
 If a scene is used here, `OccuSim` is smart enough to turn it on rather than off.
 It is possible to have multiples of this parameter, however <name> must be unique for each one - it is easiest just to use numbers.

-Random events are not guaranteed to not overlap, however this can add additional randomness to the operation so is not a bad thing.
+~Random events are not guaranteed to not overlap, however this can add additional randomness to the operation so is not a bad thing.~
+Random events are handled slightly differently in that there should be more distinct events for sane numbers of divisions and lengths of events.

 ## input_selects and events